 - All cookies and site data from other sites will be blocked, even if the site is allowed on your exceptions list.

 Our privacy notice will be reviewed every two years, or when significant changes occur in related legislation or in Council strategy.
 When this happens we will update the date at the top of this page so it is visible.

-If you wish to raise a complaint about your personal data privacy or information rights please use our secure online contact us form.
+If you wish to raise a complaint about your personal data privacy or information rights please view our complaints and feedback information.

 If you wish to make a complaint direct to the Data Protection Officer please email: firstname.lastname@example.org.

 You have the right to complain to the supervisory authority, the Information Commissioner’s Office (ICO).
-Contact details for which are at www.ico.org.uk.
+Contact details for which are on the ICO website.